create3000/x_ite/docs/_posts/components/GaussianSplats/GaussianSplats.md

 ### MFFloat [in, out] **opacities** [ ] <small>[0,1]</small>
 {: #fields-opacities }

-The opacity of a Gaussian splat is defined by the *opacities* field.
-It stores a normalized linear value between 0.0 (transparent) and 1.0 (opaque).
+The *opacities* field defines the opacity of each individual Gaussian splat.
+Values are normalized between 0.0 (transparent) and 1.0 (opaque)

 ### MFVec3f [in, out] **sphericalHarmonicsDegree0Coef0** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree0Coef0 }